szaimen/Nextcloud-NAS-Guide/docs/pi-hole.md

 The Pi-hole is a DNS sinkhole that blocks ads, tracker and other unwanted content without having to install any client side software.

 ### Preparation
+1. Create a Backup by running
+    ```shell
+    sudo bash /var/scripts/daily-borg-backup.sh
+    ```
-1. Create a Backup by running `sudo bash /var/scripts/daily-borg-backup.sh` (better to be prepared, since we use the scripts provided by the Pi-hole project and something could go wrong.
+    (better to be prepared, since we use the scripts provided by the Pi-hole project and something could go wrong.
 You never now!)

 ### Installation
-1. Run `sudo bash /var/scripts/not-supported.sh` over CLI
+1. Run over CLI:
+    ```shell
+    sudo bash /var/scripts/not-supported.sh
+    ```
 1. Choose `Pi-hole`
 1. Choose to install Pi-hole
 1. **Select** that you have created a Backup and wait a bit